 “We are at a time when this community-based meeting of educators is needed to fill the void and eradicate the sense of loneliness and despair that is prevalent in the schools today.
 As always, the difference will be made at the teacher level, through responsiveness to the learner, student engagement, and professional dialogue.
 Teachers, new and old alike, need professional dialogue to keep the spirit of learning alive in the classroom as well as in their hearts.
 We think that Tucson TAWL and the Whole Language Umbrella can fulfill that need.”

-Editor’s Note: The Whole Language Umbrella held their annual “Literacies for All Conference” at a resort outside of Tucson in July 2008.
+Editor’s Note: The Whole Language Umbrella (now renamed as Literacies and Languages for All) held their annual “Literacies for All Conference” in Tucson, in July 2008 and July 2017.